patrickbucher/tpop/notes/chapter01.md

     insert(&graph[vert], read(&val), read(&ch));

-Answer:

-The position of the two values being read in the argument list of insert depend on the order in which the two read function calls are executed, which is not necessarily from the left to the right.
+**Answer**: The position of the two values being read in the argument list of insert depend on the order in which the two read function calls are executed, which is not necessarily from the left to the right.

 ### Exercise 1-6